termsurf/base-book/text/errors.md

-# Error Definition and Handling in BaseLink
+# Error Definition and Handling in BaseNote

 First, in some library, you define your error: